lern-code-io/angular-exercises/problem-12/README.md

 # Task 12: Add style URL to component class(lv1)

 ## Description
-Update the BlueBackgroundComponent @Componenet tag by adding a styleUrl.
+Update the BlueBackgroundComponent "@Componenet" tag by adding a styleUrl.
 The scss file is in the same folder and is called 'blue-background.component.scss'.

 ## Acceptance Criteria